It was a fried egg that got me in the end.

 "I think at the point where it felt like I was just restricting as a principle – rather than because I really wanted to or needed to – it became easier to make the decision to eat fish," says Aisling.

-"I think the pandemic made me more concerned about society on a real practical level rather than broader theoretical ways," Eilish adds, "and after the pandemic I feel much better about buying a cheese toastie from the cafe down the road who has lost a lot of business than hotfooting it to buy the latest mass-produced fake meat."
+"I think the pandemic made me more concerned about society on a real practical level rather than broader theoretical ways," Eilish adds, "and after the pandemic I feel much better about buying a grilled cheese from the cafe down the road who has lost a lot of business than hotfooting it to buy the latest mass-produced fake meat."

 The choices we make about what we eat are bound up in a complicated web of personal tastes, political values, financial situations and external pressures.
 Finding a path that makes you feel like you are not harming the world or yourself is a hard one and, ultimately, a personal choice.